Habitat for Humanity Canada

 Finances

-Administrative costs are 3% of revenues and fundraising costs are 22% of donations and donated building materials.
-This results in total overhead spending of 25%.
-For every dollar donated, 75 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Administrative costs are 3% of revenue (less investment income).
+Fundraising costs are 22% of donations.
+For every dollar donated to the charity, 75 cents are available to go to the cause, which is within Ci’s reasonable range.

 Charity Intelligence has sent this update to Habitat for Humanity Canada for review.
 Changes and edits may be forthcoming.